 The soft palate and snoring

 The soft palate is a muscular extension of the bony roof of the mouth (hard palate).
 It separates the back of the mouth (oropharynx) from the nasal passages (nasopharynx).
 It is shaped like a sheet attached at three sides and hanging freely in the back of the mouth.

 The soft palate is important when breathing and swallowing.

-The uvula is the small extension at the back of the soft the palate.
-It assists with the function of the soft palate and also is used in some languages (Hebrew and Farsi) to produce the guttural fricative sounds (like in the Hebrew word "L'chaim").
-English words do not use the guttural fricative sounds.
+The uvula is the small extension at the back of the soft palate.
+It assists with the function of the soft palate and also is used in some languages (Hebrew and Farsi) to produce guttural fricative sounds (like in the Hebrew word "L'chaim").
+English words do not use guttural fricative sounds.